mcriqui/mcriqui.github.io/_portfolio/3_project.markdown

 <div class="post-content col three">
 	<h1 class="project-description-title">What We Did</h1>
-	<p>Learning from a previous project, we did a lot of primary research continually throughout the process to better understand our users.
+	<p>Learning from a previous project, we did a lot of primary research throughout the process to better understand our users.
 Through our research we quickly found that one area where our users have trouble is dating.
-High functioning adults with autism have a strong desire to make deep connections and relationships but lack the necessary social skills to due so.<br><br>We generated many ideas and finally decided on an iPad application that would facilitate role playing activities so a high functioning autistic adult could practice their social skills and record the activity to reflect and learn from.
+High functioning adults with autism have a strong desire to make deep connections and relationships but lack the necessary social skills to do so.<br><br>We generated many ideas and finally decided on an iPad application that would facilitate role playing activities so a high functioning autistic adult could practice their social skills and record the activity to reflect and learn from.
 This design, however, relied heavily on a facilitator or therapist.
 We wanted to create something that wasn’t reliant on a clinical setting because role playing activities within this environment already exist.<br><br>With a few days left to go before deadline, we scrapped this idea and went in a new direction.
 We delved a little deeper and found that our users' difficulty with social cues often causes anxiety.
 This was a new area of the problem space where technology could assist our users and so we came to a smart watch application to help manage anxiety for our final design.</p>
 </div>